sademoaws/demoApp/README.md

 Please see the appropriate branch for the appropriate axe DevTools API integration.
 The main branch uses axe DevTools Selenium Webdriver JS The Cypress branch uses axe DevTools Cypress.
-You are able to publish your changes using the deploy npm script to push your changes to github pages.
+You are able to publish your changes using the deploy npm script to push your changes to github pages.l

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).